Skip to Content

 Security Deposit Returns

-Once the tenant surrenders the property, you must return their deposit, minus any allowable deductions, within 30 days.
-The only exception to this is if you aren’t provided the tenant’s forwarding address.
-If the tenant fails to provide their forwarding address, you should reach out to them via phone or email to request it.
-In the security deposit requirement portion of the lease, you should also include that the forwarding address is required for the security deposit to be returned.
+Once the tenant surrenders the property, landlords must return their security deposit, minus any allowable deductions, within 30 days.
+The only exception to this is if landlords aren’t provided the tenant’s forwarding address.
+If the tenant fails to provide their forwarding address, landlords should reach out to them via phone or email to request it.
+In the security deposit requirement portion of the lease, landlords should also include that the forwarding address is required for the security deposit to be returned.

 If there is any dispute with the tenant on their security deposit, it will be handled in Small Claims Court.